-Effective December 31 2017, we entered into a Fourth Amended and Restated Loan and Security agreement (the "Loan Agreement") with Squadron Capital LLC ("Squadron").
-Pursuant to the Loan Agreement, we consolidated a majority of the term loan amounts into a \$20.0 million term note and reestablished a \$15.0 million revolving credit facility.
+On December 31 2017, we entered into a Fourth Amended and Restated Loan and Security agreement with Squadron Capital LLC ("Squadron"), which was further amended in May 2019 (as amended, the "Amended Loan Agreement").
+The Amended Loan Agreement currently provides for a \$20.0 million term loan and a \$15.0 million revolving credit facility.

-As of December 31, 2018, we had approximately \$19.9 million in outstanding indebtedness under the Loan Agreement.
-The Loan Agreement restricts our ability to, among other things:
+As of December 31, 2019, we had approximately \$24.9 million in outstanding indebtedness under the Amended Loan Agreement.
+The Amended Loan Agreement restricts our ability to, among other things:

 - dispose of or sell our assets;

 - modify our organizational documents;

 - merge with or acquire other entities or assets;

-- incur additional indebtedness:
+- incur additional indebtedness;

-- · create liens on our assets;
+- create liens on our assets:

-- · pay dividends; and - · make investments.
+- pay dividends; and

+- make investments.

-The covenants in the Loan Agreement, as well as any future financing agreements into which we may enter, may restrict our ability to finance our operations and engage in, expand or otherwise pursue our business activities and strategies.
-Our ability to comply with these covenants may be affected by events beyond our control, and future breaches of any of these covenants could result in a default under the Loan Agreement.
-If not waived, future defaults could cause all of the outstanding indebtedness under the Loan Agreement to become immediately due and payable and terminate all commitments to extend further credit.
+The covenants in the Amended Loan Agreement, as well as any future financing agreements into which we may enter, may restrict our ability to finance our operations and engage in, expand or otherwise pursue our business activities and strategies.
+Our ability to comply with these covenants may be affected by events beyond our control, and future breaches of any of these covenants could result in a default under the Amended Loan Agreement.
+If not waived, future defaults could cause all of the outstanding indebtedness under the Amended Loan Agreement to become immediately due and payable and terminate all commitments to extend further credit.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Indebtedness - Loan Agreement."